chef/chef-web-docs/themes/docs-new/layouts/shortcodes/supermarket_summary.md

     Supermarket because of closer proximity and fewer cookbooks to resolve.
-A private Chef Supermarket can also help formalize internal cookbook release management processes (e.g. "a cookbook is not released until it's published on the private Chef Supermarket").
+A private Chef Supermarket can also help formalize internal cookbook release management processes (e.g. "a cookbook is not released until it is published on the private Chef Supermarket").